 Even a pushup can hurt your shoulders if you exaggerate the range of motion.
-Start by trying easier variations—wall pushups or pushups against a counter—to master the form.
+Start by trying easier variations like an incline pushup against a wall or counter, and focus on mastering the form.
 If you’re doing traditional pushups on the floor, stop when your upper arms are parallel to the floor.

 The Best Exercises for Your Shoulders

 Fortunately, there are some movements that help build up the muscles and connective tissues that age typically wears down.